mirand863/hitac/README.md

 ## Output File

-The predictions can be exported from qiime2 to a TSV file, where the first column contains the identifier of the test sequence and the second column holds the predictions made by HiTaC.
+The predictions can be exported from QIIME 2 to a TSV file, where the first column contains the identifier of the test sequence and the second column holds the predictions made by HiTaC.
 For example:

 ```
 qiime tools export \